Learn about us

 The requests quickly became overwhelming, so they decided to try their hand at all-school assemblies, and they were a hit!
 You can find the news article about their first presentation here.

 Larkin and her husband Peter are Sonoma County natives, and have both been teachers in the Rincon Valley Union School District since 2004.
 Larkin has taught various grades from preschool to middle school.
-She’s currently serving as the Vice Chair for the Sonoma CAC, and the President and Social Media Director of Common Ground Society.
+She’s currently serving as a Voting Member for the Sonoma CAC, and the President and Social Media Director of Common Ground Society.

 Jana was raised in Santa Rosa and now has the opportunity to raise her 4 children (Luke, Max, Faith and Brooke) in the same area with her husband Jon.
 Brooke, her youngest daughter has a rare type of epilepsy, called Dravet Syndrome.
 Jana became the unintended advocate for her daughter, and has a passion for spreading awareness and providing education about acceptance and disability rights.